getsigit/homebrew-tap/README.md

 # siGit Code — Homebrew Tap

 [siGit Code](https://github.com/getsigit/sigit) is a coding agent for [smbCloud](https://smbcloud.xyz/) that runs entirely on your machine.
 No API keys.
 No cloud round-trips.
-The model lives in your local HuggingFace cache.

 siGit has two modes: